plsuwu/plsuwu/src/docs/writeups/vlookup-hot-singles.md

 I initially opted for [this exotic `PayloadsAllTheThings` XXE payload](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XXE%20Injection#xxe-inside-xlsx-file), as it met my requirements almost exactly.
-With slight modifications to directly specify the file to include, we avoid having to deal with `ngrok` + local fileservers and the headache that comes with facilitating remote callback pains; we only want to exfil `flag.txt`, right?
+With slight modifications to directly specify the file to include, we avoid having to deal with `ngrok` + local fileservers and the headache that comes with facilitating remote callbacks over the open internet (plus, we don't care to be reading multiple files, just `flag.txt`).
 We know the flag filepath is `/app/flag.txt` given the challenge's description (though this information is also in the `Dockerfile` in the situation that we weren't explicitly given this info).

 We can unzip a `spreadsheet.xlsx` into a new directory using `7zip`; I copy the blank Google Sheets document to a payload file and extract its contents to `./XXE/`, placing the